 You won’t have the opportunity to make a first impression twice.
 When meeting someone new, the way you present yourself from the very beginning can affect the interest in your personality and your relationship with others.

 The same principle applies to other endeavors, like essays.
 If you’re working on a project, the main task is to “lay the foundation” and ensure a confident launch.
-It is our first step that can guarantee a well-organized development.
+It is our first step in guaranteeing a well-organized development.

 After receiving such an assignment, you have probably thought a lot about how to start an essay the right way.
 In this article, we will try our best to answer that question and discuss how to begin an essay and: